 Instead of designating your child or grandchild as the beneficiary of your IRA, your estate plan can include a special type of trust that qualifies as a designated beneficiary for your IRA under federal tax law.
 This kind of trust must comply with strict laws and Internal Revenue Service rules in order to provide asset protection.

 When you create a trust for your IRA assets, the trustee holds and manages the assets, distributing them to your child or grandchild (or other beneficiary) as provided in the trust document.
 An inherited IRA trust usually includes spendthrift provisions, which enables the trustee to preserve the assets for your child or grandchild and protect the assets against creditor claims.

 Using a properly drafted trust to protect inherited IRA assets has several advantages, including:

 One significant advantage of an IRA trust is that the trustee has the ability to ensure the most favorable tax treatment for assets distributed to your beneficiaries.
 In addition to direct beneficiary designations jeopardizing asset protection for an IRA, uninformed distribution choices by a direct beneficiary often lead to substantial taxation and loss of tax deferred or tax free growth.

 If you have questions about asset protection for your IRA or other retirement accounts, our estate planning professionals at Asset Protection & Elder Law of Georgia can explain your options and help you make the right decisions for yourself and your intended beneficiaries.

-We provide estate planning services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County and Paulding County.
+Located in Cartersville, we provide estate planning services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County and Paulding County.